drewthepooh/pipeline_helpers/README.md

     import dpipe
     dpipe.initLogger('/desired/path/to/logfile')

 Import the module and initialize the log, which will go to both the console and a file called dpipe.log.

-IMPORTANT: you must call initLogger before using any other dpipe function, as they depend on it.
+**IMPORTANT**: you must call initLogger before using any other dpipe function, as they depend on it.

-If you want to use the logger in your own code, simply import the logging module and get the logger instance:
+If you want to use the dpipe logger in your own code (which I recommend), simply import the logging module and get the logger instance:

     import logging
     log = logging.getLogger('dpipe')
-    log.info('Some info message')  # Will go to console and file log.debug('Some debug message')  # Will go to dpipe.log but not console.
+    log.info('Some info message in your code')  # Will go to console and file log.debug('Some debug message in your code')  # Will go to dpipe.log but not console.

 ## logwrap